-2.1 Devon County Council has been awarded funding of over £10m by the Department for Work and Pensions for a fourth Household Support Fund (HSF4) covering the period 1 April 2023 to 31 March 2024.

-- 2.2 The funding is intended to support households who are struggling to meet their food, energy, water and other essential living needs.
+- 2.1 Devon County Council has been awarded funding of over £10m by the Department for Work and Pensions for a fourth Household Support Fund (HSF4) covering the period 1 April 2023 to 31 March 2024. - 2.2 The funding is intended to support households who are struggling to meet their food, energy, water and other essential living needs.
 It is being allocated through several schemes in Devon in order to reach households that are experiencing financial hardship.
+All

-All district or city councils have been provided with a funding allocation to provide targeted financial help and assistance to households that need it most. - 2.3 The Council's total allocation is £374,662 and will be provided in two tranches namely £168,598 to cover the period April to September 2023, followed by £206,064 to cover the period October 2023 to March 2024. - 2.4 The expectation is that the Fund will be used to support households in the most need; particularly those who may not be eligible for other support the government has made available, but who are nevertheless in need and require crisis support.
-There may be groups of people who are vulnerable to rising prices even though they are supported through other Cost of Living schemes such as large families or single-income families.
+- district or city councils have been provided with a funding allocation to provide targeted financial help and assistance to households that need it most. - 2.3 The Council's total allocation is £248,814 and will be provided in two tranches namely £111,966 to cover the period April to September 2023, followed by £136,848 to cover the period October 2023 to March 2024. - 2.4 The expectation is that the Fund will be used to support households in the most need; particularly those who may not be eligible for other support the government has made available, but who are nevertheless in need and require crisis support.
+There may be groups of people who are vulnerable to rising prices, even though they are supported through other Cost of Living schemes, such as large families or single-income families.
 Further, the Fund is intended to cover a wide range of low income households including families with children of all ages, pensioners, unpaid carers, care leavers and disabled people. - 2.5 The Household Support Fund guidance suggests various cohorts we may wish to consider supporting, including people with caring responsibilities.
-This is an area that has been identified to us by South Hams Citizens Advice as they have had residents contacting them who have had their benefits, such as Personal Independence Payments (PIP), sanctioned or stopped by the Department for Work and Pensions and are experiencing financial hardship as a result. - 2.6 Officers have undertaken some initial analysis from existing datasets to identify households with caring responsibilities which are detailed in the table below:
+This is an area we have focussed on in this round and we have identified residents with caring responsibilities from Council Tax and Benefits datasets. - 2.6 Based on this initial analysis, we have identified households with caring responsibilities as detailed in the table below:

-Type Number
+Туре Number

-Council Tax - Carers Disregard 110
+Council Tax - Carers Discount Disregard 60

-In receipt of Council Tax Reduction and Carers 85

-Allowance - pensioner households

-In receipt of Council Tax Reduction and Carers 180
+In receipt of Council Tax Reduction and Carers 12

-Allowance - working age households
+Allowance